keystonejs/keystone-classic/test/e2eTests/README.md

 ## Writing new tests
+You should consider adding new UI/UX/Functional tests if:

-If you introduce new UI elements (e.g., a new field type) please ensure there is UI/functional test coverage added.
+- you introduce new UI elements (e.g., a new field type).
+- you introduce new client side functionality that may cause a different UX experience.
+- you introduce new server side functionality that may cause a different UX experience.
+- you fix a bug that's does not have UI/UX/Functional test coverage

 The best approach is to use an existing test as an example and try to keep the test style consistent.
 Lastly, please try to keep to the test file structure above.